neerajkumarc/telegram-quote-bot/README.md

 A Telegram bot that provides you with random inspirational quotes.

-## Features

-- Get a random quote by using the `/random` command.
-- List all available commands with the `/help` command.

 ## Usage

  Use the following commands to interact with the bot: